 Note: We used Gold Medal flour because Stella Parks says she prefers it for cakes, and Land O’ Lakes butter because America’s Test Kitchen uses this and and says it’s the best!

-Sprinkles: For confetti cake, bakers will universally advise using jimmies (or the long rainbow sprinkles) versus nonpareils, or the little balls, which are much more prone to bleeding color.
+Sprinkles: For confetti cake, bakers will universally advise using jimmies – aka the long rainbow sprinkles.
+Nonpareils, or the little balls, are much more prone to bleeding color.
 I had always used Kroger brand jimmies in the past, but I purchased brand-name Betty Crocker jimmies for this bake off.
-However, the Betty Crocker jimmies bled color as soon they came into contact with moisture, causing streaky, unappealing greenish/grayish batter–so I ended up running to Kroger in the middle of the bake off to get my trusty Kroger jimmies.
+However, the Betty Crocker jimmies bled color as soon they came into contact with moisture.
+Unfortunately, this caused streaky, unappealing greenish/grayish batter.
+I ended up running to Kroger in the middle of the bake off to get my trusty Kroger jimmies!

-Recipe selection: As always, it was very difficult to pick eight recipes (we added a boxed mix at the last minute!).
-The more I read about cake techniques, the harder it was to pick just eight–in the end, I narrowed down the options by only selecting recipes that had been specifically written in the style of a Funfetti® cake (e.g. not just a well-reviewed white cake that I would have to doctor with sprinkles).
+As always, it was very difficult to pick eight recipes (we added a boxed mix at the last minute!).
+The more I read about cake techniques, the harder it was to pick just eight.
+In the end, I narrowed down the options by only selecting recipes that had been specifically written in the style of a Funfetti® cake.
+Meaning, not just a well-reviewed white cake that I would have to doctor with sprinkles.
 I tried to select a mix of classic internet-famous recipes as well as recipes that represented different permutations of butter/oil/shortening/eggs/egg whites and mixing methods.